cncf/techdocs/assessments/0010-etcd/etcd-analysis.md

 Break procedures out to one per page.
 For example, instead of every installation case being on one page, create a navigation page explaining the use case for each installation and link to a page whose sole content is step-by-step installation instructions.

-Replace animated GIFs of command line activity with static listings of the outputs that can be studied at normal reading speed.
+Replace animated GIFs of command line activity with static listings of the outputs that can be studied and copy/pasted.

 Create a Troubleshooting page that helps with common problems.
 Link to Slack channels and issue and PR submission instructions in the GitHub repo in case more help is needed.